enesttn/enesttn/README.md

 ###

-<p align="left">I graduated from Uşak University Computer Programming.
+<p align="left">I graduated from Usak University Computer Programming.
 My goal is to advance in my career as a .NET & React Full Stack developer.</p>

 ###